chem.cr v0.6.0

 Atom selection

-Right now, there is no custom language to select a subset of atoms.
-However, thanks to Crystal, one can achieve a similar result with an intuitive syntax:
+Unlike most other libraries for computational chemistry, there is no text-based language to select a subset of atoms (for now).
+However, one can achieve a rather similar experience using Crystal's own syntax:

 # compared to a custom language

-# select atoms within a cylinder of radius = 4 A and centered at the origin
+# select atoms within a cylinder of radius = 4 A along the Z axis and centered at the origin

 # compared to a custom language

-One advantage to using Crystal itself is that it provides type-safety: doing something like atom.name**2 will result in a compilation error, whereas using a custom language will probably produce a confusing error during runtime.
 Additionally, the code block can be as big and complex as necessary with multiple intermediary computations.
-Furthermore, a negative condition may be confusing and not be trivial to write, but in Crystal you would simply use #reject instead.
+Furthermore, a negative condition may be confusing and not be trivial to write, but in Crystal you would simply use the #reject method instead.
+The same syntax can also be used for counting, grouping, etc. via the standard library.

-Finally, the above also works for chain and residue collections:
+Thanks to the topology hierarchical access, the above also works for chains and residues:

 # select protein chains